 Global Mission Conferences

 GEMN convenes a meeting of its members once a year during its annual GEMN Global Mission Conference, usually held in May and located in a new location each year.
-Past locations included Ivoryton, CT in 2012; Bogota, Colombia in 2013; Seattle in 2014; Atlanta in 2015; Puerto Rico in 2016; and this year our 2017 Global Mission Conference was held at Camp McDowell in Nauvoo, Alabama, May 24-26.
-Save the date for next year’s conference to be held April 11-13 at Virginia Theological Seminary in Alexandria, Virginia.
+Past locations included Ivoryton, CT in 2012; Bogota, Colombia in 2013; Seattle in 2014; Atlanta in 2015; Puerto Rico in 2016; Camp McDowell in Nauvoo, Alabama in 2017; and Virginia Theological Seminary in Alexandria, Virginia in 2018.
+Our next conference is planned for April 3-5, 2019 in Santo Domingo, Dominican Republic.

 Global Mission Education